-A urine sample will also be taken to exclude any underlying infection and you will be checked to ensure you are not a carrier for MRSA.
-(Methicillin Resistant Staphylococcus Aureus)
+A urine sample will also be taken to exclude any underlying infection and you will be checked to ensure you are not a carrier for MRSA (Methicillin Resistant Staphylococcus Aureus) or COVID.

 If there is any sign of infection such as a skin rash, tooth abscess or dental decay, chest infection, these need to be treated prior to surgery as they are a potential source of infection for your prosthesis.

 If you are a smoker you are at an increased risk of a chest infection following your procedure.
 If possible reduce or give up smoking prior to the operation.

 Post operative function is determined by pre-operative function.
 Hence the more you exercise and strengthen your muscles prior to surgery, the better your outcome will be after surgery!

 You will have the opportunity to discuss your anaesthetic with the anaesthetist prior to the procedure.